 Exception: A type of Medicare prescription drug coverage determination.
 A formulary exception is a drug plan's decision to cover a drug that's not on its drug list or to waive a coverage rule.
 A tiering exception is a drug plan's decision to charge a lower amount for a drug that's on its non-preferred drug tier.
-You or your prescriber must request an exception, and your doctor or other prescriber must provide a written supporting statement explaining the medical reason for the exception.
+You or your prescriber must request an exception, and your doctor or other prescriber must provide a supporting statement explaining the medical reason for the exception.

 Hospice: A special way of caring for people who are terminally ill.
 Hospice care involves a team-oriented approach that addresses the medical, physical, social, emotional, and spiritual needs of the patient.
 Hospice also provides support to the patient's family or caregiver.

-Medicare Advantage Plan (Part C): A type of Medicare health plan offered by a private company that contracts with Medicare to provide you with all your Part A and Part B benefits.
-Medicare Advantage Plans include Health Maintenance Organizations, Preferred Provider Organizations, Private Feefor-Service Plans, Special Needs Plans, and Medicare Medical Savings Account Plans.
-If you're enrolled in a Medicare Advantage Plan, most Medicare services are covered through the plan and aren't paid for under Original Medicare.
+Medicare Advantage Plan (Part C): A type of Medicare health plan offered by a private company that contracts with Medicare.
+Medicare Advantage Plans provide all of your Part A and Part B benefits.
+Medicare Advantage Plans include:

+- Health Maintenance Organizations

+- Preferred Provider Organizations

+- Private Fee-for-Service Plans

+- Special Needs Plans

+- Medicare Medical Savings Account Plans

+If you're enrolled in a Medicare Advantage Plan:

+- Most Medicare services are covered through the plan - · Medicare services aren't paid for by Original Medicare

 Most Medicare Advantage Plans offer prescription drug coverage.

-Medicare Prescription Drug Plan (Part D): Part D adds prescription drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private-Fee-for-Service Plans, and Medicare Medical Savings Account Plans.
+Medicare Prescription Drug Plan (Part D): Part D adds prescription drug coverage to:

+- Original Medicare

+- Some Medicare Cost Plans

+- Some Medicare Private-Fee-for-Service Plans

+- Medicare Medical Savings Account Plans

 These plans are offered by insurance companies and other private companies approved by Medicare.
 Medicare Advantage Plans may also offer prescription drug coverage that follows the same rules as Medicare Prescription Drug Plans.